vatpac-technology/sops/docs/aerodromes/sydney.md

     **YOE:** "Sydney Tower, helicopter YOE, Hotel 7, request reposition Hotel 1"
     **SY ADC:** "YOE, reposition approved"

 Helipad 1 is controlled by **SY ADC** and treated like a runway (takeoff clearances required).
-All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance.
-However, approval must still be sought for helicopters to become airborne in the SY CTR.
-This approval is communicated to the helicopter in the form of a requirement to 'report airborne'.
+All other pads are outside Tower's jurisdiction and do not require a takeoff/landing clearance, however, approval must still be sought for helicopters to become airborne in the SY CTR.
+This approval is communicated in the form of a requirement to *'report airborne'*.
 !!! example
     **HWD:** "Sydney Tower, helicopter HWD, Hotel 7, for the Harbour Bridge 5 outbound, ready"
     **SY ADC:** "HWD, Sydney Tower, report airborne"